Luo-Star/HybridCA-Net/README.md

 ## Code Release Notice
-The complete codebase (including module implementations, training scripts, and test cases) will be released **shortly**!
-Stay tuned to this repository for updates.
+The complete codebase (including module implementations, training scripts, and test cases) has been uploaded！ Welcome to download and use.

 ## Usage and Citation